dragonish/obsidian-abbreviations/README.md

 > [!NOTE]
 > Currently, there is no unified syntax specification, and the implementation of this plugin is similar to [PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/#abbr).

-You need to enable *[Enable Markdown Extra syntax support](#markdown-extra-syntax)* in the plugin settings to activate this feature.
+You need to [Enable Markdown Extra syntax support](#markdown-extra-syntax) in the plugin settings to activate this feature.
 The plugin gets abbreviations by reading the specified format in the note.

-Declare at the beginning of a line, for example:
+To define an abbreviation, simply declare it at the beginning of a line in your notes, for example:

 ```text
 *[W3C]: World Wide Web Consortium